leehans/toh/README.md

-# toh
+# Project TOH
-Tower of Hanoi
+This is a Tower of Hanoi digital toy project